llpeterson/congestion/avoidance.md

 responds to the ECN bit set in exactly the same way it responds to a dropped packet.

-While ECN is now the standard interpretation of two of the three bits in the `TOS` field of the IP header and support for ECN is highly recommended, it is not required.
+While ECN is now the standard interpretation of two of the four bits in the `TOS` field of the IP header and support for ECN is highly recommended, it is not required.
 Moreover, there is no single recommended AQM algorithm, but instead, there is a list of